someengineering/fixinventory/docs/source/manual/discovery.rst

 Discovery
 =========

-You can search your cloud infrastructure and find the resources you are looking for using Resotos powerful query language.
+You can search your cloud infrastructure and find the resources you are looking for using Resoto's powerful query language.

 Resoto maintains its collected data in a graph database.
 This graph can be accessed via the query language.